Controlled Substance Utilization Review and Evaluation System

 To request CURES data for any of the above listed purposes, or for additional information about the data request process, you can go to the Research Center “Data Request Process” website at https://oag.ca.gov/research-center/request-process.

-California law requires prescribers of any Schedule II, Schedule III, Schedule IV, and Schedule V controlled substance to obtain and use tamper-resistant prescription forms ordered only from state-approved security printers.
+California law requires that any written prescription for a Schedule II, Schedule III, Schedule IV, and Schedule V controlled substance be issued on a tamper-resistant prescription form ordered from a state-approved security printer.
 To order tamper-resistant prescription forms, please refer to the Approved List of Security Prescription Printers for vendors authorized by the California Department of Justice and the vendor’s contact information.

-Reports of lost or stolen prescription forms or pads must be reported to local law enforcement and CURES.
-Users registered with CURES can electronically report their lost or stolen prescription forms or pads online when logged into their CURES account.
-A law enforcement agency report number is required when submitting a report of lost or stolen prescription forms to CURES.
+Reports of lost or stolen prescription forms or pads should be reported to local law enforcement and must be reported to CURES.
+Prescribers can electronically report their lost or stolen prescription forms or pads online when logged into their CURES account and should include the law enforcement agency report number when submitting a report of lost or stolen prescription forms to CURES.

 For questions concerning how to report lost or stolen prescription pads or forms, please contact the Security Prescription Printer Program at SecurityPrinter@doj.ca.gov.